-Finally we identify an allocation from the integral matrix $B$ and the assignments by preprocessing~\ref{pre_processing_three} given to agents associated with the rows.
-The target utility $t$ is achieved because of property~\ref{it:matrixthree_revised} of the matrix $B$ and the sum of elements of $\tilde{t}$ associated with each agent has decreased by one only upon an assignment a good (acceptable) item by preprocessing~\ref{pre_processing_three}.
-Each agent consumes at most one good item of each category $k$ because, when the algorithm runs, at most one row $i$ associated with her has $\sum_{j \in O^k}b_{i,j} > 0$, until a possible assignment of an object $j$ in category $k$ by preprocessing~\ref{pre_processing_three}, after which every row $i$ associated with the agent has $\sum_{j \in O^k}b_{i,j} = 0$.
+Finally, we identify an allocation from the integral matrix $B$ and the assignments by preprocessing~\ref{pre_processing_three} given to agents associated with the rows.
+The target utility is achieved because of property~\ref{it:matrixthree_revised} of the matrix $B$ and the sum of elements of $\tilde{t}$ associated with each agent has decreased by one only upon an assignment of an acceptable good by preprocessing~\ref{pre_processing_three}.
+Each agent consumes at most one acceptable good of each category $k$ because, when the algorithm runs, at most one row $i$ associated with the agent has $\sum_{j \in O^k} B(i,j) > 0$, until a possible assignment of an object $j$ in category $k$ by preprocessing~\ref{pre_processing_three}, after which every row $i$ associated with the agent has $\sum_{j \in O^k} B(i,j) = 0$.

-The sufficient condition in Scarf's lemma is satisfied, and the proof is done, as we have produces an allocation in which all agents achieve their target utilities.
+We have established an allocation in which all agents attain their target utilities.
+This completes the proof, as discussed following Theorem~\ref{thm:categorical_economy}.